salem-karim/MTCG/Documentation/DOCUMENTATION.md

 - `jackson` : To use the ObjectMapper and annotations to De-/Serialize JSON Data.
 - `jbcrypt` : To hash the users password to store in the Database
 - `json` : For loading the Database Data from a json file
-- `postgesql` : Drivers for the Database adapter itself
+- `postgresql` : Drivers for the Database adapter itself
 - `lombok` : For easier Getters and Setters
 - `junit-jupiter` : JUNIT5 for Unit Testing
 - `mockito` : To mock Databases in Unit Tests